bgoodr/keyboard-firmware-build-util/s60-x/README.md

 Move to this directory then just run `make` like:

-    $ make
+    $ make KEYMAP=your_chosen_key_map_here build load

-This will install Ubuntu packages as needed.
-Currently limited to Ubuntu but might work on some other Debian-based Linux variants.
+This will install Ubuntu packages as needed, and load the firmware (see examples below).
+This currently limited to Ubuntu, but might work on some other Debian-based Linux variants.

 Expect to see successful output of the form: